INAETICS/kubernetes-demo-cluster/README.md

 sure to clone it with the `--recursive` flag, or be sure to call `git submodule init && git submodule update` after cloning!

+After the git initialisation Kubernetes and Weave shall be downloaded.
+In the Controller subdirectory execute the script: sh bin/initial-download.sh

 ## Overview